Kurt Angle On Who Should Induct Him Into The WWE Hall Of Fame

 “That’s a no-brainer.
 I had just started with WWE and had a program with Austin right after I beat Rock for the world title.
 I had a quick skit with Stephanie and Triple H, and then it was right on to Austin.
 We had some memorable feuds and some very funny segments, so he is at the top of my list.”

-Austin has regularly attended WWE’s annual Hall of Fame ceremony since his retirement in 2003, so he’ll likely be in Orlando and April 1, and he probably wouldn’t have an issue with inducting Kurt Angle.
+Austin has regularly attended WWE’s annual Hall of Fame ceremony since his retirement in 2003, so he’ll likely be in Orlando on April 1, and he probably wouldn’t have an issue with inducting Kurt Angle.
 The last time Austin inducted someone was when he inducted Bret “The Hitman” Hart back in 2006.

 Angle’s Hall of Fame announcement was a bit of a shocker, mostly because he wasn’t one of the rumored inductees leading up to it.
 In recent weeks, we had heard names like Diamond Dallas Page and Rick Rude, but we didn’t hear anything about Kurt Angle.

 There have been rumors surrounding Angle’s possible involvement in the Royal Rumble, which takes place in just under two weeks.
-But, Angle told ESPN on Monday that his primary focus at the moment is the Hall of Fame.
+But Angle told ESPN on Monday that his primary focus at the moment is the Hall of Fame.
 He also said that he hasn’t even spoken with WWE about wrestling again.

 “We have not talked about any wrestling.
 Whether we do or not, that remains to be seen.
 There are no guarantees.
 I think right now the most important thing is the Hall of Fame — and I think both sides feel that way.”